sjdobesh/nlp-ableism/readme.md

 - Students will measure ableist biases in BERT context embeddings.
 - Students will measure how intersectionality of disability, race, and gender effect the biases in embeddings.
 - Students will fine tune the model to help address these biases and learn the limitations of techniques like counterfactual data substitution (CDS).
-- Students will consider the impact on intersectional groups and how to currate datasets to reduce possible harm.
+- Students will consider the impact on intersectional groups and how to currate and augment datasets to reduce possible harm.

 ### Activities